leandrolimadeveloper/3projetos-bonieky-live/README.md

 # 3projects-bonieky-live

-3 projects made with HTML, CSS, and JS, in the live class taught by the instructor Boniek Lacerda, available for free on YouTube.
+3 projects made with HTML, CSS, and JS, in the live class taught by the instructor Boniek Lacerda, available for free on YouTube (in Brazilian Portuguese).
 ([class link](https://www.youtube.com/watch?v=hF_VMWnsY00))
 <br>